tangalbert919/Axiro/INSTALL.md

 To install them, run `python3 -m pip install -U --user <package>`.

-For easy install you can run Run `pip3 install -r requirements.txt` to install all dependencies.
+For easy install you can run `pip3 install -r requirements.txt` to install all dependencies.

 If you are on Linux, you need to install libffi-dev (or libffi-devel for some distros) for installing the Discord rewrite, as one of the dependencies (PyNaCl) needs that library for voice support to work.
 You have to use your distro's package